MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 # Search for records using Relevance Search

 Relevance Search delivers fast and comprehensive results across multiple entities, in a single list, sorted by relevance.

-Relevance search in Power Apps is the best search experience to find and act on your data in Common Data Service.
+It is the best search experience to find and act on your data in Common Data Service.

 - Relevance Search is faster than Categorized search.
 Relevance Search finds matches across fields to find the most relevant results.
 Relevance Search is smarter, in the following ways: